 Myth 5: The Goal of Every Copy is to Sell

 This isn’t true because the object of each copy varies based on one’s marketing strategy.
-In some cases, the business website may have the objective of setting up a newsletter subscription page to increase more subscriptions.
+In some cases, the business website may set up a newsletter subscription page to increase subscriptions.
 In others, they may require a blog post to increase customer engagement.

 In many cases, people hire copywriting services to help their website rank higher on search engines.
 This is usually done by writing long-form blog posts.